500Please enter only a-z,A-Z,0-9,@!>$&-()',./

 CPF contribution and allocation

 Working Singaporeans and their employers are required to make monthly contributions to the fund, capped at an ordinary wage ceiling of SGD 6,000.
+This ordinary wage ceiling will be increased incrementally over the next 5 years until it reaches SGD 8,000 by 2026.

 See FAQs for contribution rates and other CPF rules.